Zireae1/c_n_and_gate/README.md

-## The project contains files for statistical analysis models of microbial communities.
+## The project contains files for statistical analysis of the models for microbial communities of extreme specialists.

 **Problem setup**: